Financial Aid, Timelines, Checklists & Encouragement For Students Who Are The First In The Family To Attend College

 Essays provide first generation students the opportunity to tell admission panels why they are special.
 In a sea of similar answers, students in this group can really stand out by talking about the struggles they’ve overcome and the hard work they’ve put in to be the first in their family to attend college.
 Try to review prompts as soon as they’re posted online and spend a few weeks crafting a thoughtful outline before setting hands to keyboard.

-College entrance exams are required for the vast majority of schools, and lots of first generation students may be eligible to apply for and receive fee waivers for both the SAT and ACT exams.
+College entrance exams, like the SAT or ACT, are required for most schools, and many first-generation students may be eligible to apply for and receive fee waivers for both the SAT and ACT exams.
 Students that are strong in vocabulary and writing typically elect to take the SAT, while those who favor analytical and scientific reasoning take the ACT.
 Students can take the exams up to three times before an admissions professional raises an eyebrow, so consider taking one in the junior year to get a sense of areas for improvement.

 Early decision applications must be submitted by December, but students planning to submit during the regular application period typically sent theirs between January and March.
 Students should take note of any rolling admissions schools because decisions are made as applications are received and places may fill up quickly.